Shuffle/openapi-apps/docs/rsa_cloud_administration.md

 ![image](https://github.com/user-attachments/assets/e3a25ca5-e9d2-4f75-8a97-fd74784a0634)

 - NOTE:
-On your RSA console use Legacy API keys and NOT Oauth clients
+On your RSA console use Legacy API keys and NOT OAuth clients

 ![image](https://github.com/user-attachments/assets/cfd5a697-d767-4fe6-8782-4573d6990bb1)